-Prerequisites: Dex 15, Knowledge (the planes) 5 ranks.
+Prerequisites: Dex 15, Knowledge (the planes)

-Benefit: You can throw a weapon in such a way as to fool your foe into believing that the thrown weapon is not moving closer, or moving closer too slowly to be an effective attack.
+Attacking with the Benefit: You can throw a weapon in such a way Neraph Throw feat as to fool your foe into believing that the thrown weapon is not moving closer, or moving closer too slowly to be an effective attack.
 A victim of your Neraph Throw attack may not apply its Dexterity bonus to its Armor Class.
 All conditions that pertain when a foe cannot apply his Dexterity bonus to Armor Class also pertain to the Neraph Throw attack, if any (for instance, a sneak attack also could be made with this attack if you can make such an attack).